Can You Use an Air Conditioner Without Putting it in the Window? (4 Options for Your AC Unit)

 In general, it would be best to consider replacing your window AC unit with a portable AC unit that is meant to be used indoors and has additional options for venting.

 Remember, regardless of the method you choose, safety and maintaining the efficiency of your air conditioner are crucial.
-It’s essential to follow the manufacturer’s guidelines and consult a professional if you’re unsure about any of the installation steps.
+It’s essential to follow the manufacturer’s guidelines and consult a professional if you’re unsure about any of the installation steps with this appliance.

 Below is a table that summarizes the key points from the article for easier reference: